Alex-q-z/virtualoffice/README.md

 Enable the `Insecure origins treated as secure` section and enter `http://localhost:6001`.

+For Firefix, type `about:config` and set the values of `media.devices.insecure.enabled` and `media.getusermedia.insecure.enabled` to be `true`

 ### Signaling server

 The signaling server is built with aiohttp and socketio.
 Run the following commands to install the required libraries first.